07anshuman/picoctf/Binex 2 challs.md

 [*]   0x21af2d0  ->   bico
 ```
 using the addresses the offset is of 32 bytes.
 So i need to have a payload of 32A's and then the address.
 Also the hint mentioned using the correct endianness.
 And quick search and past challenges I had the idea these addresses are written in reverse.
 Now, I put that in but it didn't work.
 I tried the normal endian too but that didn't work either.
 At this point I was stuck for a while cause the reasoning seemed right.
 I chatgpt'd some options it suggested using the python3 -c "commands" and I used those but I kept getting some errors.
-Then it created a script which used the spawn function but still didn't work.
-Then it created a script using pwntools and after two error fixes it worked!
+Then i asked it to creat a script using pwntools. which finally worked after minute fixes.

 ```
 from pwn import *